Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 • two-level authentication.

-• Font rendering issues may occur on Lenovo Yoga Pro and Microsoft Surface Pro.
+• Lenovo Yoga Pro and Microsoft Surface Pro may have problems displaying fonts.

 License: proprietary